cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

 ::

-    SELECT title FROM books WHERE title LIKE '%Love%';
-    SELECT title FROM books WHERE title LIKE '%Invisible%';
+    SELECT title FROM books WHERE title LIKE '%Earth%';

-For the last example, recall that **%** can match a zero-length string.

 Now, suppose we are interested in authors who use an initial instead of their full first name.
 An initial looks like some character followed by a period - both are required.
 Here's what the query would look like, using both the **%** and **_** operators:

 ::

-    SELECT name FROM authors WHERE name LIKE '_. %';
+    SELECT name FROM authors WHERE name LIKE '_.%';

 The **LIKE** operator can also be combined with two very useful functions, **upper** and **lower**; these functions put strings in all uppercase or lowercase, respectively.
 These functions do not make sense in all language settings, of course.
 You can use **upper** or **lower** whenever you want to get back strings in all uppercase or lowercase; you can also use them when pattern matching if you aren't sure of the capitalization of the strings in your database: